 In this section you will find information about U of G’s admission requirements, policies and supports that are available to you.

-Aboriginal students are encouraged to fill out U of G’s Student Profile Form as a means to share more about themselves and receive more personalized consideration for admission.
+First Nations, Inuit and Métis students are encouraged to complete U of G’s Student Profile Form as a means to share more about themselves and receive more personalized consideration for admission.

 Alternative Admissions and Transition Programs

-STARTonline.ca is your online partner that prepares you for student life.
-From June through to September we’ll be with you every step of the way as you get ready to come to campus.
+STARTonline.ca is your online partner that helps prepare you for student life.
+From June through to September we will be with you every step of the way as you get ready to come to campus.
 STARTonline works in tandem with START Here, a calendar for #futuregryphons.
-Every day we’ll post blogs on STARTonline from our campus partners that coincide with some of the timelines on START Here.
+Every day we will post blogs on STARTonline from our campus partners that coincide with some of the timelines on START Here.
 Find out what you need to know, when you need it most.
-In addition, there is a community just for Aboriginal students.

 START Aboriginal is a 2-day program designed to help you learn more about life at U of G and the many people on campus who are here to help you succeed at university.
 You are invited to move in early and spend time on campus.
 As part of the program, you attend sessions on academic expectations and financial management, engage with senior students, find your classrooms and find out what you can expect during Orientation Week.